 Found these photos I’d forgotten about!
 They was taken at a crochet conference in 2010.
 I’m modeling the Tunisian Weightless Wrap because it won an award in the CGOA Design Contest.

 CGOA Design Contest, 2010

-I think 2010 was the very first year of the contest.
-It has since become an exciting annual event, thanks to Doris Chan’s tireless efforts in the first 3-4 years of it.
+Read my short article on the very first year of the contest (2008).
+It has since become an exciting annual event, thanks to Doris Chan’s tireless efforts in the early 3-4 years of it.

 The Weightless Wrap is the inspiration for one of my longest running crochet classes on Tunisian eyelet meshes.
 I’ve just completed the 2016 class resource page for it–that’s how I found these photos again.

 It’s a short update today.
 Checkout this pretty photo I took this morning of a brand-new star stitch class swatch.
 This is what the Starwirbel Cowl stitch pattern looks like when it’s done in flat spiraling rounds.
 (It still has the scrap yarn marking the spiraling rounds.)
 I’m testing the shaping information in the Starwirbel Way class handout.

 Thanks for joining me as I blog the 50 days of preparation for the crochet conference this summer!
 It’s Day 11 which means I’ve blogged one-fifth of the 50 days.

 Have I completed one-fifth of my tasks?
 Frankly, I don’t know.
 There are so many little things to do that they’re hard to count accurately.
 If my gut says I’m moving through things at a good pace, I’ve learned I can trust that and enjoy the constant river of details that get done as they flow through me.
 I’m halfway through my list of things to do for the Starwirbel star stitch class.